Insure.com ranks 2025’s best insurers. See the winners.

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Non-owner car insurance in Indiana costs $263 per year, which is $90 lower than the national average, according to an Insure.com rate analysis.
+Non-owner auto insurance in Indiana costs $259 annually, which is $66 less than the average nationally, according to an Insure.com rate analysis.

-In Indiana, non-owner policies are available from companies such as Geico, State Farm and Travelers.
+In Indiana, non-owner policies are available from companies such as Auto-Owners, Indiana Farmers Insurance and Indiana Farm Bureau.

 “Non-owner policies provide the minimum coverage required by the state, as well as some optional add-ons, but there are specific requirements by the insurance carriers to provide this coverage in lieu of a traditional auto insurance policy,” says Patti Clement, senior vice president of private client services at HUB International, a leading personal insurance brokerage.